 Table of Contents

 Acne is the most common skin condition in the United States, and with so many patients looking to alleviate this sometimes painful skin ailment, a bevy of products and strategies designed to treat and prevent future breakouts are available.
 As acne conditions vary, so too do treatments.
-Not all acne cases will respond to the same types of acne medicine, and it’s important to determine a clean skin guide and treatment plan that will best work for your skin to avoid long term damage.
+Not all acne cases will respond to the same types of acne medicine, and it’s important to determine a clean skin regimen and treatment plan that will best work for your skin to avoid long term damage.

 The Importance of Getting the Right Diagnosis